Share Subscription Agreement in Bangladesh

 CPs are the "gatekeepers".
 The investor assumes zero obligation to remit funds until the company has delivered absolute proof that these conditions are satisfied or formally waived in writing.

-- Regulatory CPs: In Bangladesh, this often includes securing Bangladesh Bank Name Clearance or BIDA commercial registration prior to foreign fund inward remittance.
+- Regulatory CPs: In Bangladesh, this often includes securing Bangladesh Bank Name Clearance or BIDA registration prior to foreign fund inward remittance.

 1.3 Covenants: Pre and Post Closing